GoogleChrome/lighthouse-ci/docs/configuration.md

 _target=lhci only_

-An object containing a username and password pair for authenicating with a Basic auth protected LHCI server.
+An object containing a username and password pair for authenticating with a Basic auth protected LHCI server.
 Use this setting when you've protected your LHCI server with Basic auth.

 **Example:**